 With the after-work Friday drinks out the window for the foreseeable, why not set up team drinks over video call to wind down after a long week.
 Studies have found that socialising with co-workers leads to higher morale in the workplace and an overall healthier working environment.

 Oak can also help you bring your team together through ‘Hubs’.
 You can set up a hub about anything.
 Whether you want a place to chat about the latest series you’ve been binge-watching or you want to create a book club, Hubs are a place to share ideas and collaborate with your teammates.

-With all the changes happening to the workplace, your employees need a strong leadership team to guide them through.
-As discussed before, this is a time where uncertainty will most likely be at its highest, so being on hand to answer questions from your team and to give them any support they need will put their mind at ease and maintain a great workplace culture.
+With changes happening to the workplace, your employees need a strong leadership team to guide them through.
+As discussed, this is a time where uncertainty will most likely be at its highest, so being on hand to answer questions from your team and to give them any support they need will put their mind at ease and maintain a great workplace culture.